Bharti Airtel pays ₹2.08 lakh DoT penalty for verification norms violation

 AI Summary

-Bharti Airtel paid ₹6,67,000 to the Department of Telecommunications following a notice for alleged violations of subscriber verification norms.
-The notice, received on June 09, 2026, stemmed from a CAF Audit by the Andhra Pradesh LSA.
-The company opted to pay the penalty without contesting it.
+Bharti Airtel paid a penalty of ₹2,08,000 to the Department of Telecommunications (DoT) for alleged violations of subscriber verification norms.
+The notice was received from the Karnataka LSA on June 16, 2026, following a periodic Customer Application Form (CAF) Audit.
+The company opted to pay the penalty and not contest the order.

 powered bylight_fuzz_icon